-Obviously chanting racist stuff is an act of hooliganism, but there are distinctions to be made; I've met various members of various different firms, and while the majority have had radical political beliefs of one kind or another, just as many have been left-wing as right.
+Obviously chanting racist stuff is an act of hooliganism, but there are distinctions to be made; I've met various members of various different firms, and while the majority have had radical political beliefs of one kind or another, they have been just as many leftists as right-wingers.

 One from the former lot is Andrew "Little Benny" Bennion, the founding member of Man City's Young Guvnors firm.
 His political orientation is pretty hard left (he believes we should abolish money and revert to a bartering system), and was responsible for keeping the National Front away from Man City's ground during many of his years as an active hooligan in the 1980s.

 I caught up with him recently to find out his views on the media merging of right-wing politics and football firm affiliation.

 VICE: The media has compared the Paris train incident to hooliganism during the 70s and 80s.
 Would you say that's fair?

 Little Benny: What, people with braces and Doc Martens and "love" and "hate" tattooed across their hands and all that?
 It ain't the case.
 I suppose they're making that association because the National Front had a hold on Chelsea when the NF was at its peak.
 If you look at Chelsea as an area, it's very rich and conservative, and if you've got a lot of things to conserve, you tend to be protective against the idea that you might have to share them with another group of people.